Trunk roads and motorway third party damage report

 Incident causing damage or injury

 If you have been injured or your property has been damaged when you were using our roads, you may be able to claim reimbursement for your losses.
 However, there is no automatic right to compensation or damages.
 The law makes it clear that highway authorities cannot be blamed for everything that happens on their roads.
-Although Highways England maintains the strategic road network, it cannot be held responsible for every problem which arises: e.g. from the actions of independent contractors and statutory undertakers working on the road, or for the actions of another third party.
+Although National Highways maintains the strategic road network, it cannot be held responsible for every problem which arises: e.g. from the actions of independent contractors and statutory undertakers working on the road, or for the actions of another third party.

-If you think that Highways England is in some way responsible for the incident causing damage or injury you will need to provide us with evidence of this.
-You will have to show that the highway in question has not been maintained appropriately with regard to its importance and use, and/or Highways England has in some way been negligent causing the highways to be dangerous.
+If you think that National Highways is in some way responsible for the incident causing damage or injury you will need to provide us with evidence of this.
+You will have to show that the highway in question has not been maintained appropriately with regard to its importance and use, and/or National Highways has in some way been negligent causing the highways to be dangerous.
 If this can be proved you then have to show that this was the cause of the incident, and that you have suffered a loss as a result.
 Even if you can prove these things, the law gives a defence to the Highway Authority, and it will not have to compensate you if it can demonstrate that it took reasonable steps to ensure the highway was safe.
 This means that all inspections and repairs had been carried out as planned or reported.
 Unfortunately incidents do occur, however very few are actually attributable to negligence on the part of the Highway Authority.

 What happens when I make a claim?

 Once you have completed this report we will investigate the circumstances in the light of the information you have provided.
-You may be asked to come to a site meeting with either a member of Highways England or our managing agents.
+You may be asked to come to a site meeting with either a member of National Highways or our managing agents.
 You might also need to provide extra evidence to support your claim.
 When we have finished our investigations, which we would hope to conclude within 90 days of acknowledging receipt of your fully completed form, we will tell you whether we reject or accept your claim.
 It may be that someone else is responsible for causing the incident or that the place where it happened is the responsibility of others.
-If this is the case we will let you know and your claim should be against them, not Highways England.
+If this is the case we will let you know and your claim should be against them, not National Highways.